 Circle K is a highly sought after net lease C-store tenant.
 Investors are attracted to their fully passive NNN leases which are backed by an investment grade corporate guarantee from the parent company Alimentation Couche-Tard Inc. Circle K stores also feature strong intrinsic real estate as they are almost always located at highly trafficked intersections.
 Furthermore, because many Circle K stores feature gasoline, investors can take advantage of accelerated depreciation on building improvements.

-Couche-Tard has over 8,000 convenience store across North America operating under one of their various brands.
-As of January 29,2017, the Couche-Tard network consists of 2,766 stores in Europe and licensing agreements add another 1,700 stores around the globe.
+As of February 3, 2019, Couche-Tard has 9,933 convenience store across North America operating under one of their various brands.
+The Couche-Tard network also consists of 2,709 stores in Europe and licensing agreements add another 2,100 stores around the globe.

 The parent company of Circle K - Alimentation Couche-Tard Inc. - is the largest independent convenience store operator (regardless of petroleum integration) in terms of number of company-operated stores in North America.
-Couche-Tard is a Canadian company with annual revenues of over $44.93 billion and services some 25 million customers each week.
 It has four main store brands: Couche-Tard, Kangaroo Express, Mac's and Circle K. Recently, Couche-Tard acquired Topaz, Ireland’s largest convenience and fuel retailer.
-Couche-Tard is making a continuous effort to rebrand all of their existing locations under the Circle K banner, except for the Couche-Tard retail brand locations in the Province of Quebec due to specifics of that market.
+Couche-Tard is making a continuous effort to rebrand all of their existing locations under the Circle K banner, except for the Couche-Tard retail brand locations in the province of Quebec due to specifics of that market.